DanielMeixner/fretboardking/implementation/README.md

+## Quiz Feedback Update

+When a user selects a wrong answer in the quiz, the app now displays the correct answer in the feedback message (e.g., '❌ Wrong!
+The correct answer was: X').
+This helps users learn from their mistakes.
+For correct answers, the feedback remains '✅ Correct!'.

+### Reviewer Instructions
+- Test that after a wrong answer, the correct answer is shown in the feedback.
+- Test that after a correct answer, only '✅ Correct!' is shown.
 # FretboardKing Implementation

 This is the implementation folder for the Guitar Fretboard Learning Application (MVP) using React + TypeScript and Vite.